-Most of our lives are rather busy this time of year.
-However, outdoor activities will wane and cooler weather will soon drive us indoors.
+Most of our lives are rather busy.
+Cold weather has driven us indoors.
 This will be the perfect time for your post to put on a pot of coffee & hold an indoor, informal 'workshop' session to brainstorm public relations, fund raising and recruiting ideas.
 Start planning your upcoming activities for the rest of the membership year.
 Make plans and execute the best ideas.